rhannink/M5Stack-HA-Alarm-panel/README.md

       {0x12,0x22,0x33,0x45},
       {0x13,0x22,0x33,0x46},
      };

-You can read UID from your RFID tokens by connecting a serial consiole from the Arduino IDE.
+You can initially read UID from your RFID tokens by connecting a serial consiole from the Arduino IDE.
 Whenever you present a RFID token, the UID is logged in the serial console.
+On of the ToDo items is add a master token to add/delete valid tokens from the system interactive.

-If yo addiotionally wat to use readable names for the cards, define these in:
+If you additionally want to use readable names for the cards, define these in:

     //Array with accompanying user names
     String nameArray[3]={
       "Card1","Card2","Card3"
     };

+The names are now displayed in the header briefly and are being dumped to the serial console.
+But you could sent the names via MQTT and use it for displaying/Text To Speech or precense detection.

 ## Uploading images to SPIFFS
 The pictures on the screen are PNG files loaded from the filesystem (SPIFFS) of the m5Stack.
 Through the Arduino IDE choose for *Tools > ESP32 Sketch Data Upload* from the menu to upload the pictures to the SPIFFS filesystem.